The Stearns Center for Teaching and Learning has a robust set of resources for supporting faculty and student success.

 If your account is with TIAA, log into TIAA or call 1-800-842-2252.

-Yes, on August 3.
-The CDC will meet class size, physical distancing, health screening, and cleaning and disinfection requirements outlined in the guidance on the Virginia Department of Social Services' Child Care Virginia site.
+Yes.
+The CDC meets class size, physical distancing, health screening, and cleaning and disinfection requirements outlined in the guidance on the Virginia Department of Social Services' Child Care Virginia site.

 The Center will opening with a maximum of 66 students, down from the previous total of 104.